Now, Voyager, 1942, Columbia Pictures. Starting Bette Davis, Paul Heinreid, Claude Rains. Directed by Irving Rapper. B&W, 117 minutes.

 But the trip ends, and Charlotte returns home.
 From there the story has both its predictable and surprising moments, with an ending only a melodrama of that era could pull off.

 The film was nominated for three Academy Awards: Best Actress for Davis, Best Supporting Actress for Cooper, and Best Music, Scoring for Max Steiner.
 It won the music award, as well it should have.
-Reviews were mixed, in fact, they tended to be more critical than praising, but the movie did well, particularly with women, its intended audience.
+Reviews were mixed, in fact, they tended to be more critical than praising.
+However, the movie did well, particularly with women, its intended audience.
 Melodramas (“weepies”) were popular with the female crowd at the time, and this one was better than most.

 Producer Hal B. Wallis originally envisioned Irene Dunne in the lead, but when Davis heard about the film she vigourously campaigned for the part.
 She was under contract to Warner Bros., she argued, while it would cost the studio to borrow Dunne from Columbia.
 Also, as a native New Englander, she could understand Charlotte Vale and her lifestyle.